 Marimekko is a Finnish design house from Helsinki, Finland celebrated worldwide for its art of printmaking.

 Ultimately, Marimekko's story revolves around the art of printmaking.
 Each Marimekko print represents a collaboration between the designer and the company's printing factory in Helsinki, which one of the only ones in the Nordics to operate on an industrial scale.
-The Marimekko print archive contains over 3,500 prints to date, and new prints add to this continuum of ambitious artwork each year.
+The Marimekko print archive contains over 3,500 prints to date.

 It’s deeply rooted in Marimekko's company DNA to promote fairness and equality in the world around them.
 They aim for full transparency and remain committed to driving positive change through industry collaborations.